|Chronological Tour: Stop 308|

 A friend at the Spikes game I attended noted similarities between the layout of the field at State College and that of PNC Park in Pittsburgh.
 The owners of the Altoona Curve own the Spikes and were in the process of securing a Pirates affiliation for the club in 2007.
 In 2006, the Spikes were a Cardinals affiliate, while the Pirates were in Williamsport, 60 miles away.

 I was a little disappointed in the price structure, which seemed high.
 A seat behind the plate for a Spikes game cost $11 in 2006, which was even with Staten Island, the most expensive in the New York-Penn League.
-(That cost has risen in the eight years since.)
-They also get $3 to park, which is a bit on the high side.
+That is now up to $14 as of 2017.
+They also get $5 to park, which is a bit on the high side.

 |816||Tue 4-Jul-2006||NY-Penn||A||STATE COLLEGE 3, Jamestown 1|